computablelabs/computable-go-style/README.md

 </tbody></table>

 ### Hexagonal Architecture
-* Our architecture is separated into left, center, right.
+* Our architecture is separated into `Left`, `Center`, `Right`.

-* left
+* `Left`
-  * application code
+  * Ppplication code
-  * http and REST for our API
+  * HTTP and REST for our API
-  * is free to import center
+  * Is free to import center
-  * left must implement interfaces dictated by center
+  * Must implement interfaces dictated by center
-  * left will drive center
+  * Will drive center
     * by instantiating aggregates/entities
     * by calling methods on center domain object, `-able`'s

-* center
+* `Center`
-  * where we define aggregates/entities
+  * Where we define aggregates/entities
-  * where we define center domain objects, `-able`'s
+  * Where we define center domain objects, `-able`'s
-  * where we define our infstracture interfaces, `-or`'s
+  * Where we define our infstracture interfaces, `-or`'s
-  * center is importable by all
+  * Center is importable by all
-  * center drives right
+  * Center drives right
-  * center imports nothing
+  * Center imports nothing
     * prevents circular imports
     * allows repository mocking

-* right
+* Right
-  * is free to import center
+  * Is free to import center
-  * infrastructure we depend on
+  * Is infrastructure we depend on
-  * our repositories
+  * Our repositories
-  * fulfills the `-or` interface as dictated by the center
+  * Fulfills the `-or` interface as dictated by the center